Wladimir Klitschko vs. Lamon Brewster: Main Event

+Aftermath

 Shortly after the fight Klitschko was rushed into hospital.
 An examination showed Klitschko's blood sugar level almost two times higher than the permissible norm.
 According to members of Klitschko's team, the doctor told them that Klitschko had been "inches away" from falling into diabetic coma, and that with blood sugar level that high, Klitschko would've been incapable of handling a single proper training session.
 After returning from the examination to the hotel, he fell ill with nausea, followed by physical weakness.
 On 12 April, he arrived in Las Vegas and provided blood and urine samples for an independent examination, which was supposed to be done by Donald Katlin, who specialized in such cases.
 The examination showed no signs of anabolic steroids in his blood, but Katlin suggested that Klitschko could have been poisoned with Haloperidol.
 The drug has no taste or smell and causes mental disorders, which are accompanied by impaired coordination, a weakening reaction and overall physical weakness.
 Following the results, Klitschko demanded the tests taken by the Medical Center of South Nevada and the Nevada Quest Diagnostics to be passed on to Dr. Robert Wow for further research, but the A sample had already been disposed of, while the B sample, which was supposed to be stored for years, disappeared.
 Dr. Margaret Goodman, the chairwoman of the Nevada State Athletic Commission's medical advisory board and Nevada's chief ringside physician, was in the ring and attending to Klitschko seconds after the referee stopped the fight.
 Her initial diagnosis of a Grade 3 concussion was confirmed at the hospital after further tests.
 Goodman was skeptical of the theory that Klitschko had been drugged.